-The Company borrows money under the PNC Facility.
-The PNC Facility has a term ending on November 8, 2023.
+The Company borrows money under the PNC Facility, which has a term ending on November 8, 2023.
 Advances made under the PNC Facility bear interest at the U.S. base rate plus an applicable margin ranging from 0.75% to 1.25%, or LIBOR plus an applicable margin ranging from 2.50% to 3.00%.
 The base commercial lending rate should approximate U.S. prime rate.

 The Company also borrows money under the Financing Agreement which governs the Term A Loan Facility that matures on the Maturity Date.
-The Term Loan A Facility bears interest at LIBOR plus an applicable margin of 8.75% through June 30, 2020, and borrowings under the Financing Agreement will thereafter bear interest at LIBOR plus an applicable margin ranging from 7.25% to 8.75%.
-Payments made under the Term Loan A Facility at any time prior to the Maturity Date (other than scheduled amortization payments and mandatory prepayments) are subject to an applicable premium equal to the amount of such payment multiplied by (i) 3.00% in the event that such payment occurs before November 8, 2019, (ii) 2.00% in the event that such payment occurs after November 8, 2020, and (iii) 1.00% in the event that such payment occurs after November 8, 2020, and on or before November 8, 2021.
+The Term Loan A Facility bears interest at LIBOR plus an applicable margin of 8.75% through June 30, 2020, and borrowings under the Financing Agreement will thereafter bear interest at LIBOR plus an applicable margin from 7.25% to 8.75%.
+Payments made under the Term Loan A Facility at any time prior to the Maturity Date (other than scheduled amortization payments and mandatory prepayments) are subject to an applicable premium equal to the amount of such payment multiplied by (i) 3.00% in the event that such payment occurs before November 8, 2019, (ii) 2.00% in the event that such payment occurs after November 8, 2019, and on or before November 8, 2020, and on or before November 8, 2021.
 No such applicable premium is payable for any payment of loans made under the Term Loan A Facility occurring after November 8, 2021.

 The Credit Facilities are joint and several obligations of the Company and its subsidiaries that are borrowers under the facilities and are jointly and severally guaranteed by other subsidiaries of the Company.
 Repayment under the PNC Facility and Term A Loan Facility are collateralized by the assets of the Company and each of its subsidiaries.
 The Credit Facilities contain certain financial and non-financial covenants, including restrictions on dividend payments.
 The financial covenants under each Credit Facility require the Company to maintain a fixed charge coverage ratio and a total leverage ratio quarterly during the term of the Credit Facilities.
-The Company was in compliance with the financial covenants included in the Credit Facilities as at March 29, 2020.
+The Company was in compliance with the financial covenants included in the Credit Facilities as at June 28, 2020.